codegaucho/codegaucho.github.io/_posts/2015-11-01-pidley_custom_domain.markdown

 This works very nicely.
 Our github pages are served with addresses that look like http://jekyll.pidley.com/about/

+We then did a domain redirect (essentially option #1, but the naked domain to jekyll.pidley.com.
+This pretty much gives us what we need for now

 # Option 5: Custom apex domain

 this option is not recommended by github.
 Will give it a chance anyhow, and report on this soon.